 If you’re of a certain age, you probably have fond memories of portable video game consoles.
 The technology has changed a lot, but chances are the first name that comes to mind is Nintendo.

 Nintendo has dominated the handheld console market since 1989, when the Game Boy was first released.
 They continue to update existing models and release new ones such as the DS and the Switch.
-This 30-year market dominance means that three generations, X, Millennial, and Z, likely all have childhood memories linked to Nintendo.
+This 30-year market dominance means that three generations (X, Millennial, and Z) likely all have childhood memories linked to Nintendo.
+What’s more, Nintendo doesn’t release any of their classic franchises (Mario, Metroid, Zelda etc) on any other consoles except their own.
+So even if you don’t want to buy a whole new system, but are jonesing for that new Mario game, you’ll have to pony up.

-Whether you’re looking for a childhood favorite or want to get the latest system, it’s pretty easy to find Nintendo’s greatest hits on Amazon.
+Whether you’re looking for a childhood favorite or want to get the latest system, it’s pretty easy to find Nintendo’s greatest hits.
 If you’re buying it as a gift but end up just keeping it, we won’t judge you.

 1. Nintendo Switch

-Pros: Works as a portable and home console, large library of games available.
+Pros: Works as a portable and home console.
+Has a large library of games available.

 2. Nintendo New 3DS XL